The first thing an application using OcempGUI should do is to

 method.
 Let us do this by building a simple (and well-known)

-application with a Button
+application with a Button widget on it,

 that displays 'Hello World'.